-

 Call for Papers

-For the workshop that will — pending final evaluation — be organized as part of the 27th International Conference on Historical Linguistics in Santiago de Chile (18-22 August, 2025), we invite contributions from both classical and computational linguistics who present open problems and potential solutions in historical language comparison that have so far not been addressed sufficiently in computer-assisted approaches.
-Our hope is that we find a good mix of contributions in which classical linguists present problems that cannot be addressed by computational approaches and illustrate how they solve them manually, while we also hope for contributions by computational linguists who share recently developed workflows that can be applied to data in historical linguistics.
+For the workshop that will be organized as part of the 27th International Conference on Historical Linguistics in Santiago de Chile (18-22 August, 2025), we invited contributions from both classical and computational linguistics who present open problems and potential solutions in historical language comparison that have so far not been addressed sufficiently in computer-assisted approaches.
+Our hope was that we would find a good mix of contributions in which classical linguists present problems that cannot be addressed by computational approaches and illustrate how they solve them manually, while we also hoped for contributions by computational linguists who share recently developed workflows that can be applied to data in historical linguistics.

 -